 - You can win the hand if the opponent fold.

 - If you make a straight, you will probably be winning a bigger pot.

 - You make it harder for the opponent to read your hand, he will often guess that you have a pair, two pair or three of the kind.

-As poker is a complex hand, aggression makes sense since it works on several levels.
+Since poker is a complex game, aggression makes sense because it works on several levels.